linkerd/website/linkerd.io/content/2/supported-protocols/_index.md

 Linkerd, use the `--skip-inbound-ports` and `--skip-outbound-ports` flags when running `linkerd inject`.

-This list includes default ports used by some server-speak-first protocols.
+The following is a list of default ports used by some server-speaks-first protocols.
 You would need to manually add these ports to both `--skip-inbound-ports` and `--skip-outbound-ports` if you proxy these connections through Linkerd:

 * 4222 - NATS
-* 6379 - Redis
 * 27017 - MongoDB

 For example, if your application makes requests to a MySQL database running on